rohitishere1/rohitishere1.github.io/_posts/2014-02-16-strip-server-info.md

 SERVER RESPONSE
 ===============================

 Have you ever wondered, what information you are giving away in response to each request?
 By default, a server adds several info to response headers.
-Most of which is helpful and mandatory while other info makes you vulnerable to system security.
-Like if you are using an older version of a server which has some security flaw well known to the world, you are just broadcasting your security lapses, request by request.
-Now since this behaviour of server is by default, one needs to turn this off manually.
-How do it is very simple and described below.
+Most of which is helpful and mandatory while other info makes you vulnerable at system security.
+Like if you are using an older version of a server which has some security flaw which is well known to the world, you are just broadcasting your security lapses, request by request.
+Since this behaviour of server is by default, one needs to turn this off manually.
+How to do it is very simple and described below.

 ***Nginx :***